RhoInc/open-source-handbook/README.md

 - *Code* – The source code for your program should be posted to GitHub and should follow programming best practices.
 - *Documentation* – Stand-alone documentation should be included in the form of a README.md and/or a wiki.
 Documentation should include instructions on how to use the library, requirements, and configurable settings.
 - *Examples* – Stand-alone examples that the user can reproduce independently should be included, demonstrating the primary use cases for the library; these can be included as part of the wiki or as [GitHub gists](https://help.github.com/articles/about-gists/).
 Examples should follow the data guidelines given below.
-- *License* – A license.md should be inluded in for all projects.
+- *License* – A license.md should be included in for all projects.
 Rho's preferred license for open source software is the [MIT license](https://opensource.org/licenses/MIT).

 ## Data guidelines

 **Use an abundance of caution when sharing data.
 Review all Rho SOPs and policies, which take precedence over this document.
 Contact [opensource@rhoworld.com](mailto:opensource@rhoworld.com) if you have any questions.**

-No private or confidential data should be included in an open source project or it's associated examples.
+No private or confidential data should be included in an open source project or its associated examples.
 Guidelines include:

 - No private or confidential data
 - No personal identifiers